-Creative Media & Digital Innovation Exchange Programme – enjoying the perfect study-life-balance in Chur for a semester
+Creative Media & Digital Innovation Exchange Program

 International and Intercultural Communication

-Digital Disruption Potential
+Digital Transformation and Disruption

 Apart from a unique study programme in a professional, modern environment, a stay at the University of Applied Sciences of the Grisons offers students the opportunity to live in a stunning region with over 1,000 mountains, 150 valleys and 615 lakes.
 Only a couple of minutes from the campus is Brambrüesch mountain, an ideal area for hiking, biking and skiing.
 There are regular buses and trains between Chur and the manifold mountain areas of the Grisons, which are loved by tourists from around the world.
 Chur has numerous museums, restaurants and cafés as well as plenty of bars to meet up with friends and enjoy the lively city's exciting nightlife.
 Furthermore, Switzerland’s location in the heart of Europe makes it an ideal base for city trips to Zurich, Munich, Milan or Paris.